 In our example passwords are stored as a sha256-Hash.
 You can choose between sha256, md5 and plain text.

-Some other applications will fill in the users after registration.
+Other applications will populate the users after registration.
 This is out of scope for now.
-Important is that
+The important thing is that

-object or some unauthorised error if the credentials do not match.
+object or an unauthorized error if the credentials do not match.

 In case the credentials match, return the user profile object: